nmhung1210/cocos-creator/readme.md

-## 👇 Tip me!
+## 👇 Donate to support!
 If you like this and wants to have latest update! ❤️

 BTC: 3ARhxj9ZhPFnAzFcnLsZ4mQdEahQoEbE3C